 The present paper is related to several branches of the literature.
-At a more general level, our paper is related to the recent literature that seeks to understand the implications of the ZLB constraint along different dimensions, including the design of optimal monetary policy (e.g. Adam and Billi (2006, 2007), Nakov (2008), Jung et al. (2005)), the role of forward guidance (e.g. Eggertsson and Woodford (2003)), the emergence of multiple steady states (e.g. Benhabib et al. (2001, 2002), Mertens and Ravn (2014), Benigno and Fornaro (2017)), and the effectiveness of fiscal policy (Eggertsson (2011), Christiano et al. (2011), among others.
+At a more general level, our paper is related to the recent literature that seeks to understand the implications of the ZLB constraint along different dimensions, including the design of optimal monetary policy (e.g. Adam and Billi (2006, 2007), Nakov (2008), Jung, Teranishi and Watanabe (2005)), the role of forward guidance (e.g. Eggertsson and Woodford (2003)), the emergence of multiple steady states (e.g. Benhabib, Schmitt-Grohé and Uribe (2001, 2002), Mertens and Ravn (2014), Benigno and Fornaro (2017)) and the effectiveness of fiscal policy (Eggertsson (2011), Christiano, Eichenbaum and Rebelo (2011), among others).
+That theoretical literature has been complemented by attempts to identify and characterize empirically the impact of a binding ZLB during the recent historical episode.
+See, for example, Swanson and Williams (2014), Aruoba, Cuba-Borda and Schorfheide (2018), Liu et al. (2019) and Debortoli, Galí and Gambetti (2020).

-On the other hand our paper is closely connected to a literature that studies the impact of (changes in) nominal rigidities on macroeconomic stability, without reference to the ZLB constraint.
-Thus, De Long and Summers (1986) use a model with staggered Taylor contracts to show that an increase in wage flexibility may be destabilizing due to the contractionary impact of falling prices, working through the expected real rate.
+However, our paper is closely connected to a literature that studies the impact of (changes in) nominal rigidities on macroeconomic stability, without reference to the ZLB constraint.
+In particular, De Long and Summers (1986) have used a model with staggered Taylor contracts to show that an increase in wage flexibility may be destabilizing due to the contractionary impact of falling prices, working through the expected real rate.
 More recently, a number of papers have addressed similar concerns using a New Keynesian model.
-Thus, Bhattarai et al. (2018) study the conditions under which an increase in price flexibility may have destabilizing effects on output and employment, without considering the case of a binding ZLB constraint.
-They show that this will be the case if demand shocks are prevailing and interest rates do not respond strongly to inflation.
-By contrast, when supply shocks are dominant, greater price flexibility is destabilizing only if interest rates respond strongly to inflation.
+Bhattarai, Eggertsson and Schoenle (2018) study the conditions under which an increase in price flexibility may have destabilizing effects on output and employment, without considering the case of a binding ZLB constraint.
+They show that this will be the case if demand shocks are dominant and interest rates do not respond strongly to inflation; in contrast, when supply shocks prevail, greater price flexibility is destabilizing only if interest rates respond strongly to inflation.

 Galí (2013) addresses a similar question with a focus on wage flexibility and its impact on welfare.
 He shows that an increase in wage flexibility may be welfare reducing if the interest rate is not too responsive to inflation.
 Galí and Monacelli (2016) revisit the impact of wage flexibility on macro stability and welfare in the context of an open economy, focusing on the role of the exchange rate regime.
-They show that a strong concern for exchange rate stability or, in the limit, the adoption of a foreign currency or the membership in a large currency union, make it more likely that welfare is reduced in response to greater wage flexibility.2
+They show that a strong concern for exchange rate stability or, in the limit, the adoption of a foreign currency or the membership in a large currency union, make it more likely that welfare is reduced in response to greater wage flexibility.
+The present paper extends that line of research by taking into account the impact of the ZLB constraint.